nexarq-ai/dev-docs/src/content/docs/networking/osi-model.md

 ## Encapsulation & Troubleshooting

 The OSI model provides a framework for understanding network interactions.
 In practice, we focus on the **TCP/IP** model, but OSI terminology is standard for troubleshooting.
+[What is the OSI Model?
+(Cloudflare)](https://www.cloudflare.com/learning/ddos/glossary/open-systems-interconnection-model-osi/).

 ### The Layers & Troubleshooting